cyrilletuzi/typescript-strictly-typed/README.md

-On the other hand, it's recommended to redo the command when doing major updates of your tools (TypeScript, ESLint or Angular) to add newly introduced strict options, to stay up to date on best practices.
+On the other hand, it's recommended to redo the command when doing major updates of your tools (TypeScript, ESLint or Angular) to add newly introduced strict options, to stay up to date with best practices.

 ## Getting started

+Check the Git (or equivalent) status is clean, to be able to revert easily if needed, then just run the following commands in your terminal:

 ```bash
 cd path/to/my-project